Technopathic/Lux-Engine/README.md

 #Lux-Engine

 ###What is Lux-Engine?
 Lux Engine is a DirectX11 Engine written in C++.
-The goal of Lux Engine is to be as bleeding edge as possible, just because I believe the point of creating any sort of engine is to allow it take full advantage of whatever hardware it is running on.
+The goal of Lux Engine is to be as bleeding edge as possible (from an indie developer).
+I've been seeing a lot of AAA games lately and have been inspired and amazed by how amazing the graphics look.
+Since it's becoming more and more commonplace to have the necessary hardware to run these high-end graphics engines, I feel like we should also be creating more engines and applications which take advantage of our resources to the fullest.

 ###Screenshots